Spouses, family, and friends of the gambler are welcome to attend and observe the meeting.

 Are there any daytime meetings?

 Yes.
-Specifically in San Diego county and surrounding areas (Area 3A), on Tuesdays, Thursdays, Saturdays, and Sundays.
+Specifically in San Diego county and surrounding areas (Area 3A), every day except Monday.
+Please refer to the meeting calendar.

 Why are many meetings held in churches?